JamesTheos/Vertebrate/README.md

  - create a folder in C: called 10_Projects where all the project files will be (PLC; kafka,...)
  - download and install codesys control win to be able to program and engineer a PLC (https://store.codesys.com/en/codesys-control-win-sl-1.html)
  - install vscode (https://code.visualstudio.com/)
- - install github desktop and subscribe to our repo
+ - install github desktop and subscribe to our repo and use VScode as the editor
  - install docker desktop (https://www.docker.com/products/docker-desktop/)
  - download the Kafka UI container from Github (https://github.com/provectus/kafka-ui)
  - Install Python from MS store
  - Download Kafka Scala 2.13   to run the zookeeper and broker (https://kafka.apache.org/downloads) - currently apps running from the terminal
  - install/update Java JavaSetup8u421
+ - install UAexpert OPC viewer to be able to see and manupliate PLC data for testing

  for Vertebrate project, we need extra libraries on terminal run: